nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 **Q**: How do I transfer my data to another Computer?<br>
 **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous TutAssistor home folder.

+**Q**: Do I lose all the details of classes and students when I close the application?<br>
+**A**: All of your data is stored locally in a file under the data folder and will be loaded upon the next entry, hence you do not lose any data.
 --------------------------------------------------------------------------------------------------------------------
 <div style="page-break-after: always;"></div>